stephengeller/CV/README.md

 **Sheffield Student's Union** (August 2015 to June 2016)
 *Information and Communication Assistant*

-**Echo Managed Services** (March 2014 to July 2014) *Customer Services Coordinator & Supervisor*
+**Healthcare at Home** (March 2014 to July 2014) *Customer Services Coordinator & Supervisor*

 ## Other Skills and Interests
+- Keen musician: I enjoy drumming and producing electronic music, and have had an original piece used as the theme song for a show that premiered on BBC Radio Scotland
+- Fitness-friendly: Frequently either at the gym or yoga classes
 - First-Aid trained
 - Fluent French speaker
-- Keen musician: Play the drums and produce electronic music frequently, had an original piece used as the theme song for a show that premiered on BBC Radio Scotland
-- Fitness-friendly: Frequently either at the gym or yoga classes